Stav-Kr/Stav-Kr/README.md

 ### Hi there 👋
-I am a physics graduate working towards a MSc in Data Science.
+I am a physics graduate working as a Data Science Apprentice.
 In this github account I store mostly hobby projects and university work.

 #### Languages & Tools: